Mandy Cronin

 Mandy Cronin is an American ice hockey executive and former player.
 She was the general manager of the National Women's Hockey League's (NWHL) Buffalo Beauts and Toronto Six, as well as one of the co-founders of the Canadian Women's Hockey League.

 Playing career

 Cronin played four seasons for the University of Maine Black Bears women's ice hockey program from 1998 to 2002.
 She would serve as team captain in her final two seasons.
-Graduating with a program record nine shutouts, she still shared the record as of the 2020-21 season with Meghann Treacy.
+Graduating with a program record nine shutouts, she still shared the record as of the 2020–21 season with Meghann Treacy.

-After graduating, she signed in the former National Women's Hockey League.
+After graduating, she signed with the former National Women's Hockey League.
 After five years in that league, she was one of the seven players who founded the Canadian Women's Hockey League (CWHL), where she would play for a further five years.
 In 2007 and 2008, she won the Clarkson Cup with Brampton.
 In 2010, she left Brampton to sign with the newly formed Boston Blades, the first American CWHL team.